-"L. The Executive Director of the State Council of Higher Education for Virginia (SCHEV) may appoint an advisory committee to assist the Council with technology-enriched learning initiatives.
+"J. The Executive Director of the State Council of Higher Education for Virginia (SCHEV) may appoint an advisory committee to assist the Council with technology-enriched learning initiatives.
 The advisory committee may assist the Council in (i) developing innovative, cost-effective, technology-enriched teaching and learning initiatives, including distance and distributed learning initiatives; (ii) improving cooperation among and between the public and private institutions of higher education in the Commonwealth; (iii) improving efficiency and expand the availability of technology-enriched courses; and (iv) facilitating the sharing of research and experience to improve student learning."

-14) Outstanding Faculty Awards --
+13) Outstanding Faculty Awards --

-Through Item 144.C. of the Act, SCHEV coordinates and organizes the annual selection process and awards ceremony celebrating the Commonwealth's most exemplary faculty.
+Through Item 148.C. of the Act, SCHEV coordinates and organizes the annual selection process and awards ceremony celebrating the Commonwealth's most exemplary faculty.
 Nongeneral funds support the program.

-Agency Customer Group Customer Customers served annually Potential annual customers Business and Industry Business and Industry 0 0 Governor and General Assembly Governor and General Assembly 141 141 Students and parents Students and parents 326,071 388,743 Taxpayers and Citizens Taxpayers and Citizens 7,642,884 8,010,245
+Agency Customer Group Customer Customers served annually Potential annual customers Council Members Council Members 11 11 Governor and General Assembly Governor and General Assembly 141 141 Colleges, Universities, and Proprietary Schools Public, Private, and Out-of-state Colleges, Universities, and Proprietary Schools 300 300 Students Students 342,167 398,151 Taxpayers and Citizens Taxpayers and Citizens 7,769,089 8,466,864